Hot air ballooning in Colorado Springs. Photo: Harry Pherson

 14. Test yourself: Rock Climbing

 After completing the level 1 beginner’s route at your local indoor climbing gym, it’s time for Colorado’s highest peaks.
 Okay, maybe not.
-Grab a local guide and take on an outdoor climb.
+Grab a local guide and take on an outdoor rock climb.

 Experienced guides are located across the state, all eager to help you reach the top.
 Beginners to experienced will find outstanding rock climbs in Colorado.
 Eldorado Canyon is a popular rock climbing spot on the Front Range.